jliacrrea/pix-tutorial/pix-tutorial.md

 # What is a PIX Key?

 A PIX key is a way to simplify how a bank identifies your account.
-They are unique, like digital fingerprints, and provide agility and safety during transactions by providing the sender with a token to automatically fill in your details instead of manually typing them one by one.
+They are unique, like digital fingerprints, and ensures agility and safety during transactions by providing the sender with a token to automatically fill in your details instead of manually typing them one by one.

 You can possess up to 5 PIX keys, and each key you register needs to be associated with a financial account, such as a checking account or a payment account.
 Below, you will find a few examples of valid forms of PIX keys: